Division: Woodwind Performance

 Dr. Clayton is currently the flute professor at BYU and a member of the Orpheus Wind Quintet.
-She has been invited to perform at the 2005 NFA convention in San Diego on a concert entitled “Generation X All-Stars”, and was a panelist at the 1997 convention in a formal panel discussion entitled, “The Young Teacher: Exploring the Options.”
+She was invited to perform at the 2005 NFA convention in San Diego in a concert entitled “Generation X All-Stars”, and was a panelist at the 1997 convention in a formal panel discussion entitled, “The Young Teacher: Exploring the Options.”
 Ms. Clayton was Principal Flute and Concerto Soloist with the New York Lyric Orchestra, and has performed as Principal Flute with the Jupiter Symphony, the National Repertory Orchestra, and at the Sarasota Music Festival.
-She received her D.M.A. from The Juilliard School, where she was a Starr Doctoral Fellow and the youngest student ever admitted to the D.M.A. program there; she was a National Merit Scholar at Oberlin Conservatory and graduated with her B.M. (summa cum laude) and M.M. degrees from Cincinnati College-Conservatory of Music.
+She received her Doctor of Musical Arts degree from The Juilliard School, where she was a Starr Doctoral Fellow and the youngest student ever admitted to the DMA program there.
+She was a National Merit Scholar at Oberlin Conservatory and graduated with her Bachelor of Music (summa cum laude) and Master of Music degrees from Cincinnati College-Conservatory of Music.
 Dr. Clayton is a laureate of many competitions and has been concerto soloist with orchestras in New Jersey, New York, Ohio, Colorado, and Utah.
 Carol Wincenc, Dr. Bradley Garner, and Michel Debost are among her former teachers.

 DMA, Flute Performance, The Juilliard School, 2001